Frequently Asked Questions on Admissions and the Application Process.

 Translations do not need to be notarized.
 If available, please use English translations issued by your university.

-- I get an error message on the Education page when entering my GPA/month of graduation, what should I do?
+- I get an error message in the Education section when entering my GPA/month of graduation, what should I do?

 Please make sure you correct the fields that come up with an error message (marked in red)